Class1c-Gust/CW2024/README.md

 1. Setup javaFX
 2. Clone the project repository to your machine
 3. Import the project into your preferred IDE
+4. Ensure the SDK is set to Java 21 (Amazon Corretto 21.0.2)
+5. Ensure all required libraries are included within your classpath
-4. Compile and run 'Main"
+6. Compile and run 'Main"

 <h1>Implemented and working properly</h1>